-At the Surgical Admission area, your nurse will:
+At the Pre-operative Admitting area, your nurse will:

-- Ask you to change into a hospital gown - Fill out a pre-operative checklist with you - Make sure your personal items are in a safe place - Give you some Acetaminophen (Tylenol®) and an anti-inflammatory pill before you leave for your surgery.
+- Ask you to change into a hospital gown. - Fill out a pre-operative checklist with you. - Make sure your personal items are in a safe place.

 In the Operating Room

 A patient attendant (orderly) will take you to the Operating Room.